 More people are guilty of this skincare crime than you may suspect.
 People often have this misconception that SPF is redundant during the winter or anytime that they deem “not sunny.”
 While it is true that UVB rays—the ones responsible for burning—are much stronger during the summer, the truth remains that UVA ones remain pretty constant all year long, as explained by Arielle Kauvar, MD, clinical professor of dermatology at New York University School of Medicine.

-Attacking acne-prone skin, even after 50
+Attacking acne-prone skin, even after the age of 50

 If you are fighting acne, you probably often make the mistake of using every tool in your skincare arsenal, often resorting to very aggressive cleansers and scrubbing your skin vigorously.
 What you have to realize first is that acne is a hormonal problem and most often has nothing to do with hygiene.